 Because federal and state estate planning laws are constantly changing, individuals should have an experienced attorney that they can reach out to with questions and for advice on these matters.
 This can ease stress and potential problems if a law is passed, and the estate plan owner is unaware of the impact the law will have on their future.

 Contact a Houston Estate Planning Attorney

 If you or a loved one has questions about your estate plan, contact the Houston estate planning attorneys at McCulloch & Miller, PLLC.
 Our knowledgeable attorneys stay up to date on relevant changes to federal and state estate planning laws, so they can advise you on if any changes should be made to your plan—along with answering any questions you may have.
 Additionally, if you do not have an estate plan in place, our lawyers can assist you with this process.
-To schedule a free, initial consultation and to speak with one of our attorneys, give us a call today at 713-333-8900.
+To schedule a consultation and to speak with one of our attorneys, give us a call today at 713-333-8900.